 Enter amended Rule 41, which brings these warrant procedures up to date with the government’s modern needs.
 Under new Rule 41(b)(6), a magistrate judge located in any district where activities related to the criminal matter concerned occurred can issue a warrant allowing the government to access data stored remotely either within or outside the judge’s district if:

-- the district where the media or information is located has been concealed through technological means; or
+a. the district where the media or information is located has been concealed through technological means; or

-- in an investigation of a violation of 18 U.S.C. § 1030(a)(5)—which covers fraud and other criminal activity connected with computers—the media are protected computers that have been damaged without authorization and are located in five or more districts.
+b. in an investigation of a violation of 18 U.S.C. § 1030(a)(5)—which covers fraud and other criminal activity connected with computers—the media are protected computers that have been damaged without authorization and are located in five or more districts.

 While the FBI is only recently starting to test the boundaries of Rule 41’s amended language with respect to criminal botnet investigations, it remains to be seen whether the new rule will grant the government greatly expanded search powers.